 Dubai, a small desert town only 50 years ago, has developed into a vibrant city that is a business and cultural focal point in the Middle East and a popular tourist destination.

-Dubai is unique and therefore I wanted to share some crazy facts about this city with you:
+Dubai is unique and therefore I wanted to share some Dubai facts and information with you.

-3. Dubai’s artificial Palm Islands use enough sand to fill 2.5 Empire State Buildings
+2. Dubai’s Artificial Palm Islands Use Enough Sand to Fill 2.5 Empire State Buildings

 Constructing Dubai’s Palm Islands required 94 million cubic meters of sand.
 The Empire State Building is only 37 million cubic meters.